5 Ways to Train Without Treats!

 This principle says a “low-probability behavior” (one that the dog or other subject is less likely to perform, such as waiting calmly at the door) can be reinforced by a “higher probability behavior” (one that the dog prefers, such as getting to race happily around the yard).
 For example, to strengthen your dog’s sit, ask him to sit before giving him access to any of the things he really enjoys – running with his pals, swimming in the pond, or cuddling next to you on the couch.
 This type of reward is easy to integrate into your daily life, and can be especially helpful for dogs who need assistance with self-control.

-5) Create space.
 You can use space as a reward by increasing distance or by removing social pressure.
 In the right situation, space can be very powerful reinforcement.
 For example, a dog can be rewarded for an appropriate behavior (such as looking away) in the face of an anxiety-producing trigger (such as a scary person) when you increase distance by moving the dog away from the trigger.
-(This tactic, described as “Behavioral Adjustment Training” or BAT, is more fully discussed in Pat Miller’s article, “When Packmates Fight,” in Whole Dog Journal April 2010.)
+(This tactic, described as “Behavioral Adjustment Training” or BAT, is more fully discussed in Pat Miller’s article, “Dog-on-Dog Household Aggression,” in April 2010.)

 In your day-to-day interactions with your dog, you can also use space in smaller or subtler ways by removing social pressure.
 If you are teaching your dog to stay out of the kitchen by using gentle body blocks, for example, you can reward your dog’s acceptance of the kitchen door boundary by simply backing up a little bit – or removing the social pressure of the body block.